bossmim/yolov3-trash-recognition/README.md

 ### test on image

-run detector.py and choose your input and output directory for example
+Run detector.py and choose your input and output directory for example

 ```
 python detector.py -i sample/sam1.jpg -o out
 ```

 ### test on video

+Recommend to run on gpu with CUDA installed

 ```
 python detector.py -i sampleVideo/vsam1.mp4 -v -o out